kravishan/Automatic-Summarization/README.md

 # Project 29: Automatic Summarization 2

 This repository contains a React web app and a Python server for creating a summarizer.
 It also includes a large number of summarization methods.
-The file `All Tasks.ipynb` is our Google Colab document that contains answers to all questions up to question number 8.
+The file `Answers.ipynb` is our Google Colab document that contains answers to all questions up to question number 8.
 We have developed a web app to showcase the solution to question number 9.

 ## Features